 Maybe.
 It depends on your level of sensitivity.
 For some people, the particulates in the air alone are a problem and they have to source food that’s made in a dedicated free-from facility.

 In the case of our allergy kid, now that he’s much older, he has decided he will eat food that’s made in a shared facility, so long as it’s dedicated equipment.
 Each person will have to make that decision for themselves.

-What does good labeling look like?
+What does good food labeling look like for food allergies?

 Another fantastic option I’ve seen a few companies using is something like this directly on the product label:

 - Allergens on equipment: xyz

 This labeling is so wonderful because it closes the gap and eliminates the need to make a lot of phone calls.
 When a company writes “made in a shared facility with xyz” that could mean anything.
 It doesn’t tell consumers about the equipment, size of the facility, white zones, etc. At least this way, those who can/can’t do shared equipment have a much better starting point.